uyjulian/zbspac/Readme.txt

 a Cyberpunk Visual Novel / 2D Mecha ACT hybrid which is a wonderful piece of work.

-The game is divided into two parts, and they use the same package format along with some other Giga games.
-But I do not have the other games for testing, so if this utility is used on those games, you will be on your own.

 -------------------------
 Q: How is zbspac?

-This initial version of zbspac is able to extract the *.pac files, but cannot create them (yet).
-The extracted file names are correctly handled with unicode conversion.
+zbspac can unpack the PAC files that come with the game, and pack any file with a name shorter than 64 bytes (when encoded in Shift-JIS) into a PAC file.
+Some tests are done and the generated PAC files aren't crashing the game, but if you encounter any problems, please let me know.

+zbspac may work with PAC files used in other recent GIGA games, but I do not have those games for testing.
+Thus if you do so, you are on your own.

 -------------------------
 Q: How to use zbspac?